CLTAD/digital-signage-ual/readme.md

 2. In Wordpress create one of the following categories, according to your college:

-    ```'csm', 'lcc', lcf', 'chelsea', 'wimbledon', 'camberwell'```
+    ```'csm', 'lcc', 'lcf', 'chelsea', 'wimbledon', 'camberwell'```

-3. Create an empty page, with an appropriate title, e.g. 'CSM'

-4. When editing that page, in the ```Digital Signage Display Settings``` box, select the category you created in step 2.

-5. Make some posts.
+3. Make some posts.
 Set each post to have the category from step 2.

-6. (Optional) Use the ```Digital Signage Panel Options``` box for that post to set the post features.
+4. (Optional) Use the ```Digital Signage Panel Options``` box for that post to set the post features.

-7. To add an image to a post, use the ```Featured Post``` option.
+5. To add an image to a post, use the ```Featured Image``` option.

+6. Create an empty page, with an appropriate title, e.g. 'CSM'

+7. When editing that page, in the ```Digital Signage Display Settings``` box, select the category you created in step 2.
+(Only those categories with existing posts will be displayed as options.)

-8. To display the posts as signs, visit the page you created in step 3.
+8. To display the posts as signs, visit the page you created in step 6.

 ##Additional notes